-The Parent Company of SOLUNION has the following bodies for governance: the General Meeting, Supervision Committee, Board of Directors, Audit Commission, Investment Committee, Nomination and Compensation Committee and the Management Committee.
+The SOLUNION Group has the following bodies for governance: The General Meeting, Supervision Committee, Board of Directors, Audit Commission, Investment Committee, Nomination and Compensation Committee and the Management Committee.

 In the performance of its powers in the risk management Government, the Management Committee has the Risk, Actuarial and Reserve and Compliance committee's support.